Skip to content

 0455 Exception Management

-Governance is supported by a number of operational logs.
-Each operational log is a collection of log records.
-In many cases each log record is stored as an individual file for ease of management.
-It is not uncommon that the volume of log records is high and the value of the information in each log record is variable.
+In some cases each log record is stored as an individual file for ease of management and the "asset" refers to the directory (folder) where these are stored.
+It is not uncommon that the volume of log records is high and the value of the information in each log record is variable (and typically low).
 As a result individual log records are not catalogued unless they are significant in some way.
 (For example, it may be that the log record needs to be kept for regulatory purposes, or there is stewardship action required.)
-As such, the log records are written to storage as the processing that they describe proceeds.
+As such, the log records are written to storage as the processing proceeds.
 Asynchronous processes then scan and review the content of the log records to ensure the processing is as expected.
 They may also purge the log records that are no longer needed.

 The types of operational logs and associated processing are: